All Episodes

 We're on a roll here.

-Give me another example where I lie.
+Give me another example.

-Well, you said one thing you said something about a uh uh a female black Congresswoman one time.
+You said something about a female black congresswoman one time.

-First place, Cynthia McKinney uh was from Georgia.
+First place, Cynthia McKinney was from Georgia.

 Okay.

-Still is in Georgia, but I apologize with a Texas.
+Still is from Georgia, but I apologize.

-I mean you're you're you're calling here and accusing me of telling lies and refusing to accept challenges from irrelevant small audience gnats is not worth my time.
+I mean, you're calling here and accusing me of telling lies and refusing to accept challenges from irrelevant small audience gnats.

-Uh not a purpose.
+Not a purpose.

-Never ever do I do things like that.
+Never, ever do I do things like that.

 I'll tell you why, Bob.

-The reason why is because I'm trying to generate informed educated people, and I want them to be voting and spreading the word on the basis of truth and legitimacy, so there's a proper foundation for it to spread.
+The reason why is because I'm trying to generate informed, educated people, and I want them to be voting and spreading the word on the basis of truth and legitimacy.

 I am not afraid of the opposition and what they think.